 The following table describes the potential payments and benefits under the Company's compensation and benefit plans and arrangements to which the named executive officers would be entitled upon termination of employment.
 There are no other agreements, arrangements or plans that entitle executive officers to severance, perquisites, or other enhanced benefits upon termination of their employment.
-Any agreement to provide such payments or benefits to a terminating executive officer would be in the discretion of the compensation committee.
+Any agreement to provide such payments or benefits to a terminating executive officer would be in the discretion of the Compensation Committee.
 The executive officers are not entitled to additional benefits at death or disability per the terms of the defined benefit plan.
-The amounts payable at retirement are disclosed in the "Pension Benefits" section on page 25.
-The executive officers can choose to receive the amounts accumulated in the SRP either as a lump-sum or in installments at retirement, death or disability.
-These amounts have been disclosed under the "Nonqualified Deferred Compensation" section on page 26.
-The table below shows the incremental restricted shares that would become vested as of December 29, 2006 at the closing market price of \$22.11 per share for our Common Stock, as of that date in the case of retirement, death or disability.
+The amounts payable at retirement are disclosed in the "Pension Benefits" section on page 29.
+The executive officers can choose to receive the amounts accumulated in the Deferred Compensation Plan either as a lump sum or in installments at retirement, death or disability.
+These amounts have been disclosed under the "Nonqualified Deferred Compensation" section on pages 30-31.
+The table below shows the incremental restricted shares that would become vested as of December 31, 2008, at the closing market price of \$18.08 per share for our Common Stock, as of that date, in the case of retirement, death or disability.